codemirror/dev/README.md

 This is the central repository for [CodeMirror 6](https://codemirror.net/6).
 It holds the bug tracker and development scripts.

 To get started, make sure you are running [node.js](https://nodejs.org/) version 14.
-After cloning the repository, run
+After cloning the repository, make sure you have [yarn](https://yarnpkg.com/) installed and run

     bin/cm.js install